-In March 2018, Laurier Brantford will be holding its second annual Research Celebration Week, now called the Academic, Creative and Engaged Research Showcase (ACERS).
+In March 2018, Laurier Brantford held its second annual Research Celebration Week, now called the Academic, Creative and Engaged Research Showcase (ACERS).

 Past showcases have featured a Criminology Conference, Human Rights and Human Diversity Conference, Research Apprenticeship Poster Presentations and the White Ribbon Workshop.
 The events showcased undergraduate student research and provided learning experiences for the general public and the Laurier community.

-For more information, please contact Christina Han, Coordinator of Undergraduate Research.
+For more information, contact Christina Han, coordinator of undergraduate research.

 Bridges: An Undergraduate Journal of Contemporary Connections is an online, free access journal that publishes top quality essays and reviews by Laurier undergraduate students.
 With around 1,300 downloads over the past year, and nearly 4,000 downloads overall, Bridges offers students a chance to share their work across Canada and around the world.
 It also offers them an opportunity to gain valuable academic publishing experience.